 A brief history of COV

-If you go back about a decade, COV was an expected norm.
-Buyers of resale flats would openly negotiate the COV with the seller; it was often assumed that every flat would be bought with COV.
+If you go back to about a decade ago, COV was an expected norm.
+Buyers of resale flats would openly negotiate the COV with the seller.
+It was often assumed that every flat would be bought with COV.

-In 2011, median COV prices in some parts of Singapore reached $38,000.
-In 2014, we saw two flats sell for a million dollars (a new phenomenon at the time).
-One of these units, a maisonette in Bishan, fetched a COV of $250,000.
+In 2011, median COV prices in some parts of Singapore reached S$38,000.
+In 2013, we saw three flats sell for a million dollars (a new phenomenon at the time).
+One of these units, a maisonette in Bishan, fetched a COV of S$250,000.
 This was the source of a major dispute among Singaporeans.

 The compromise: no removal of COV, but no encouraging it either

-In 2014, the government with new rules on COV.
-It was simple, but ingenious:
+In 2014, the government came up with new rules on COV.
+It was simple, but ingenious.

 For example, say you’re negotiating to buy a flat.
-Neither you nor the seller know the actual valuation yet, and you eventually settle on a price of $500,000.
+Neither you nor the seller know the actual valuation yet, and you eventually settle on a price of S$500,000.

-To support this system, HDB stopped revealing median COV prices in quarterly reports.
+To support this system, HDB announced in the Singapore Budget 2014 that COV cease to be part of the negotiating process and that they will stop revealing median COV prices in quarterly reports.
 Previous reports with COV numbers were also removed.

 This ensures that buyers and sellers negotiate without the assumption of COV.
-One way to do this is to look at the prices of surrounding resale flats, such as on the 99.co map.
+One way to do this is to look at the prices of surrounding resale flats on property portals such as on 99.co.